 All requests for a LOA must be in writing, be signed, be dated and include the reason for the student's request.
-The request must be submitted in advance, unless unforeseen circumstances prevent the student from doing so.
+Students must also submit documentation from a qualified health care provider attesting to the need for the LOA and recommending a duration for the LOA.
+The request must be submitted 30 days in advance, unless unforeseen circumstances prevent the student from doing so.
 There must be a reasonable expectation that the student will return from the LOA in order for the request to be approved.
 The LOA, together with any additional leaves of absence, must not exceed a total of 180 days in any 12-month period.

-Prior to granting the LOA the student must receive student loan counseling regarding the effects of failure to return from a LOA.
-A student no longer attending classes and not approved for a LOA will be considered withdrawn as of the last date the student attended classes.
+Prior to being granted the LOA, the student must receive student loan counseling regarding the effects taking the LOA or failure to return from a LOA may have on the student's financial aid and repayment.
+A student no longer attending classes and not approved for a LOA will be considered withdrawn as of the last date the student attended classes or engaged in other academic activities.